hypha/hmc/README.md

 8.add "shuffle trailer" in front of command 5 to trailers of films in random order

-9.to get information of film 3, do
+9.to get information of film or Series No.3, do

 	info 3